-^{} Result is significant at the 0.001 level; Result is significant at the 0.01 level; Result is significant at the 0.05 level. asignificant results between Low and Moderate; bsignificant results between Low and High; csignificant results between Moderate and High
+Result is significant at the 0.001 level; Result is significant at the 0.01 level; Result is significant at the 0.05 level. ^asignificant results between Low and Moderate; ^bsignificant results between Low and High; ^csignificant results between Moderate and High

 For elementary schools, the one-year and three-year retention rates at high-poverty schools were significantly lower than those in low-poverty (one-year retention rate: p < .001, d = .51; three-year retention rate: p < .001, d = .18) and moderate-poverty schools (one-year retention rate: p = .004, d = .54; three-year retention rate: p = .017, d = .97).
 For middle schools, all three pairwise comparisons were statistically significant for one-year and three-year average retention rates.
-High-poverty schools showed the lowest retention rates compared to low-poverty schools (on-year retention rate: p < .001, d = 1.09; three-year retention rate: p < .001, d = 1.63) and moderate-poverty schools (one-year retention rate: p = .009, d = .49; three-year retention rate: p < .001, d = 1.00).
-For high schools, all three pairwise comparisons were statistically significant for the three-year retention rate, with high-poverty schools having the lowest retention compared to low-poverty schools (p < .001, p = .001,
+High-poverty schools showed the lowest retention rates compared to low-poverty schools (on-year retention rate: p < .001, d = 1.09; three-year retention rate: p < .001, d = 1.63) and moderate-poverty schools (one-year retention rate: p < .001, d = 1.09; three-year retention rate: p < .001, d = 1.00).
+For high schools, all three pairwise comparisons were statistically significant for the three-year retention rate, with high-poverty schools having the lowest retention compared to low-poverty schools (p < .001, d = 1.74) and moderate-poverty schools (three-year retention rate: p = .005, d = .84).
+For the one-year retention rate, low-poverty schools having the lowest retention rate: p = .005, d = .84).
+For the one-year retention rate, low-poverty schools (p = .001, d = .43) and high-poverty high schools (p = .001, d = .95).

-These patterns were consistent for both the one-year average and the three-year average retention rates.
-The school poverty level accounted for a medium amount of variability in the one-year average retention rate and explained a large amount of variability in the three-year retention rate.
+These patterns were consistent for both the one-year and the three-year average retention rates.
+The school poverty level accounted for a medium amount of variability in the one-year retention rate and explained a large amount of variability in the three-year average retention rate.
 High-poverty middle schools displayed the lowest one- and three-year teacher retention rates in all the analyses conducted for this study.
 Overall, the poverty level of the school is an important factor in teacher retention, with lower-poverty schools suffering lower retention levels across all organizational types.